How to Clean Granite Countertops and Make Them Shine

 If scrubbing doesn't work, the spot might require a razor blade.
-Use the razor blade to scrape away any gunk or build up on the countertop.
+Use the blade to scrape away any gunk or build-up on the countertop.
 Don’t worry, you aren't going to scratch the surface.
 Simply make sure that the entire edge of the blade rests on the counter.
 Once satisfied, rinse your sponge and wipe up the suds.
 You may need to rinse your sponge, ring it out and wipe up the remaining suds a few times.
 Make sure your counters are free from any large puddles or leftover suds.
 Note: Wear gloves when working with sharp objects.

 Step 4: Disinfect the Surface

 In a spray bottle, create a 50/50 mixture of isopropyl alcohol and water.
 One cup alcohol and one cup water should do it.
 Spray the entire counter down with the water/alcohol mixture and wait five minutes.
 After five minutes, wipe the moisture off the counters from back to front with a clean dish towel using a sweeping "S" motion.
 Once you've completed these steps, your counters should be clean and disinfected.